BEAST-PRINCE/shivanshsinghx365/README.md

 # 💫 About Me :
 Currently a Computer Science Student in India ^_^
 - 🔭 I’m currently working on ...
-Programming Basics
+Basics of Programming
 - 🌱 I’m currently learning ...
 Java
 - 😄 Pronouns: ...
 He/him
 - 💬 Ask me about ...
 Linux,Git,Python,Computer/Laptops & Other technology related stuff